 5. Beauty and the Beast

-This is a famous fairy tale that tells us that we should look past outward appearances and give more importance to a person’s good nature.
-There once was a merchant who got lost in a storm and took shelter in a castle that he found.
-While leaving, he plucked a rose from the garden to gift to his daughter Belle.
+This famous fairy tale tells us that we should look past outward appearances and give more importance to a person’s good nature.
+There once was a merchant who got lost in a storm and took shelter in a castle he found.
+While leaving, he plucked a rose from the garden to gift his daughter Belle.
 The castle belonged to a hideous beast, who imprisoned the merchant for trying to steal the rose.
 The merchant begged to be set free and told the beast he only wanted the rose for his daughter Belle.
-The Beast let him go, on the condition that his daughter will take his place and live in the castle.
+The Beast lets him go, on the condition that his daughter would take his place and live in the castle.
 The merchant returned home and told Belle everything.
-Belle went to live in the castle with the Beast, in place of her father.
-The Beast fell in love with the beautiful Belle, who realised that the Beast was very good natured and not vicious.
-One day, Belle asked permission to go see her father.
+Belle went to live in the castle with the Beast in place of her father.
+The Beast fell in love with the beautiful Belle, who realised that the Beast was very good-natured and not vicious.
+One day, Belle asked permission to see her father.
 When she left, the Beast felt heartbroken.
-Belle returned to the castle, to see that the Beast was dying.
-She held the Beast and cried, admitting that she loves him.
+Belle returned to the castle to see that the Beast was dying.
+She held the Beast and cried, admitting that she loved him.
 All of a sudden, the Beast turned into a handsome prince.
-He was cursed by a witch that he would remain a Beast, until a woman truly loved him, despite his hideous looks.
-When Belle said she loved the beast, the witch’s curse was broken.
+He was cursed by a witch that he would remain a Beast until a woman truly loved him, despite his hideous looks.
+The witch’s curse was broken when Belle said she loved the beast.
 The prince and Belle got married and lived happily ever after.

 7. The Hungry Mouse

 This is among the short bedtime stories for kids.
 It talks about how greed can get people into bad situations.
-There once was a mouse that was starving and had not eaten in days.
+There once was a mouse starving and had not eaten in days.
 He had grown really thin.
 After a lot of searching, the mouse found a basket full of corn.
-There was a tiny hole in the basket, through which he could just fit in.
+There was a tiny hole in the basket through which he could just fit in.
 So, he crept into the basket and ate his fill of corn.
-However, he did not stop eating, once he was full.
+However, he did not stop eating once he was full.
 The mouse ate more and more, even though he was feeling full.
-Now, the mouse had grown larger from all that food and could no longer fit through the hole to get out.
+The mouse had grown more significant from all that food and could no longer fit through the hole to get out.
 He was worried and wondered how to escape.
-A rat that was passing by heard the mouse and told him that he had to wait until he had grown thin again, in order to get out through that hole.
+A rat that was passing by heard the mouse and told him that he had to wait until he had grown thin again in order to get out through that hole.
 The mouse regretted being greedy and overeating.

 8. I’m Bored

 This is another short bedtime story for kids.
 The story is about a girl who whines about boredom until she meets a potato.
 The potato tells her that kids are boring.
-The little girl is surprised and tells the potato that kids are not boring, and are actually a lot of fun.
+The little girl is surprised and tells the potato that kids are not boring and lot of fun.
 The potato asks the girl to prove this.
-The little girl tells the potato all the things children do to have fun.
+The little girl tells the potato everything children do to have fun.
 She tells the potato that kids can play games, do cartwheels, skip, walk on their hands, have a race, and play on the swing.
-She also tells the potato that better than everything else, kids can imagine.
+She also tells the potato that better than everything else kids can imagine.
 This story is a way to remind children of all the fun things they can do when they are bored.
-This story can also be interactive if you ask your child to recount all the fun things that he/she likes to do.
+This story can also be interactive if you ask your child to recount all the fun things they like to do.

 9. The Emperor’s New Clothes

 This is a funny bedtime story for kids.
 A proud and boastful emperor only cares about displaying himself in beautiful clothes and finery.
 He hires two weavers and promises them a reward if they make for him the best suit of clothes ever worn by anyone.
-The weavers are con-men who tell the king that they are using a special fabric that is invisible to anyone who is stupid or unfit for his position.
-The weavers are actually tricking the king, by only pretending to stitch the clothes, by miming making clothes.
-Thus, even though no one, including the emperor and his ministers, can actually see the clothes, nobody admits it, for fear of being called stupid or unfit for his position.
-The weavers claim to have finished the suit and mime dressing the emperor, who then marches before his subjects to show off his new clothes.
+The weavers are con-men who tell the king that they are using a special invisible fabric to anyone stupid or unfit for his position.
+The weavers are tricking the king by only pretending to stitch the clothes, by miming making clothes.
+Thus, even though no one, including the emperor and his ministers, can see the clothes, nobody admits it for fear of being called stupid or unfit for his position.
+The weavers claim to have finished the suit and mime-dressing the emperor, who then marches before his subjects to show off his new clothes.
 The townspeople go along with this, as they do not want to admit that the king is naked and risk being called stupid.
-Then, a child who is watching the procession screams that the emperor has no clothes.
+Then, a child watching the procession screams that the emperor has no clothes.
 The child does not understand the reason to keep up the pretence.
 Hearing the child, others in the crowd also join the child in saying that the emperor is naked.
 The emperor is very embarrassed.
 He realises that his pride and foolishness put him in a situation where he became the object of ridicule.

 10. Aladdin and the Magic Lamp